holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/07_ci_cd/lesson_plan.md

 ### Homework

-- Do problems X-X of ???
+- Do problems 5 - 7 of ???
     - For each problem, create a commit
     - Every time create a commit, push it to main so you don't lose your work
     - Every time you push, check that CI/CD stuff is there
+- TIL on CI/CD

 ### Resources